Turnitin guide ยท Updated 2026-06-01

 What is a good score?

-No safe percentage that works for all.
-Certain universities consider 10 to 15% as normal for essays of limited length, while essays of longer length with larger number of references may sit higher.
-A more pertinent question is whether the matching text is explainable.
-A report with a 22% similarity percentage that consists mainly of references and quoted material is less worrying than a 6% report with one identical paragraph.
+There is no universal safe percentage.
+Some universities treat 10-15% as normal for short essays, while longer papers with many references may sit higher.
+The safer question is whether the matching text is explainable.
+A 22% report made mostly of references and quoted passages can be less concerning than a 6% report with one copied paragraph.

 FAQ